Ecosystem · Mobile-First Viking Cruises · 2024

 Sitemap

-Structured information architecture — a well-organised sitemap to streamline navigation and identify opportunities to reduce friction across the guest journey.
+Structured information architecture to streamline navigation and reduce friction across the complete guest journey.

 03